Olympus 30 mm f/3.5 macro

 My wish list for future Olympus macro lenses

-I bought this lens for my own use, even though I do recognize that it has a few shortcomings.
+I bought this lens for my own use, even though I do recognize that it has a few shortcomings as a macro lens (albeit less so if used as a close-up lens).
 At this price, and considering the good image quality and minimal size and weight, I simply could not pass it up.
 Nonetheless, I have two main wishes for future Olympus macro lenses:

 This could easily be done by shortening the focus ring, moving it backwards, and making the front part of the barrel a cone tapering down to a narrow front end.
 The rest of the barrel could also be reduced in diameter by a couple of centimeters except for the lens mount, since at present its interior is mostly a hollow, empty space.
 If anyone still wants to use a filter, a 25 or 28 mm mount is enough.